theblackbubble/jcms3/README.md

 5. Copy the file to your mobile phone and install it.
 6. Have fun!

 	NOTE: node_modules folder is not included.
 It must be copied from other Ionic 2 project.
+For instance:

+	ionic start cutePuppyPics --v2

 ## How to integrate JG Boilerplate 2 with Joomla!
 CMS